lukesturgeon/SyntheticAerialRobotics/README.md

 # SyntheticAerialRobotics #

 Working repository for control software and Arduino code to choreograph a robotic performance.
 Using 4 stepper motors, drivers and software.
+This repository is started during a two month residency at [Laboratory](laboratoryspokane.com) Spokane and is a development of an original project [Choreographed Synthetic Temperaments in Aerial Robotics](http://lukesturgeon.co.uk/Choreographed-Synthetic-Temperaments-in-Aerial-Robotics).

 ---